-All addictions strip people of the control they have over their actions, thoughts or feelings.
+Addictions strip people of the control they have over their actions, thoughts, or feelings.
 Addictions also have similar side effects and withdrawal symptoms.
 However, it’s the differences in how they affect the body that make treatment so important.
 Making a custom treatment plan is even more essential because no two people’s bodies react the same to the same drugs.

 The Importance of Making a Treatment Plan

-Addiction treatment planning is so important because each person deals with addiction differently.
+Individualized addiction treatment planning is important because each person deals with addiction differently.
 Those with addiction may have similar behaviors such as compulsions and repeat drug use patterns.
 They might also be unable to stop using drugs when they want to.